joar/mediagoblin-init-scripts/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 1. Download the ``mediagoblin-paster.sh`` script.
-2. Opend the ``mediagoblin-celeryd.sh`` script in your favourite text editor.
+2. Open the ``mediagoblin-paster.sh`` script in your favourite text editor.
 3. Replace ``MG_ROOT=...`` and ``MG_USER=...`` with values that fit your
    environment.
 4. Save the script to ``/etc/init.d/mediagoblin-paster`` (without the ``.sh``